MarekLas/snails_final/README.md

 ## One hot encoding
 Now it's time to do something with categorical data.
-This time I use pandas.get_dummies(). https://pandas.pydata.org/docs/reference/api/pandas.get_dummies.html
+This time I use pandas.get_dummies().

+https://pandas.pydata.org/docs/reference/api/pandas.get_dummies.html

 But first let's look at the sex column.
-It's seems to be very interesting, because there are 3 types of sex F, M and I.
+It's seems to be very interesting, because there are 3 types of sex: F, M and I.

 <img src="https://github.com/MarekLas/snails_final/blob/master/05_countplot_sex.PNG" align="center" />